Best artificial Christmas trees 2024 – the most realistic and investment-worthy trees I’ve tried and tested this year

 Although some people love the ease of a pre-lit tree, an unlit option is usually cheaper than a comparable pre-lit option and it gives you the versatility to use any colour Christmas tree lights you choose.

-A good range of sizes, including 5ft, 6ft, 7ft and even 8ft (a newcomer this year) options, a relatively very reasonable price point, and a high number of branch tips that result in a dense and highly realistic looking fir tree make this faux option my top pick for best unlit artificial Christmas tree.
+A good range of sizes, including 5ft, 6ft, 7ft and even 8ft (a newcomer this year) options, a relatively reasonable price point, and a high number of branch tips that result in a dense and highly realistic looking fir tree make this option one of my top picks.

 Whilst those full branches do make for a bit more tweaking to get each layer looking its best, the results are worth it, with no detail spared in this tree's efforts to mimic the real deal, including outermost tips that are a lighter green to resemble new tree growth.
 Plus, unlike sparser branched trees, there's no danger of seeing the central pole through this full foliage, and if you like to go OTT on decorations, you won't run out of branches to adorn any time soon.